rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.

-This guide walks you through create of a custom cluster that includes 3 nodes: a Linux node, which serves as a Kubernetes control plane node; another Linux node, which serves as a Kubernetes worker used to support Rancher Cluster agent, Metrics server, DNS and Ingress for the cluster; and a Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.
+This guide walks you through the creation of a custom cluster that includes three nodes.

+- 1. A Linux node, which serves as a Kubernetes control plane node.
+- 2. Another Linux node, which serves as a Kubernetes worker used to support Rancher Cluster agent, Metrics server, DNS and Ingress for the cluster.
+- 3. A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.

 >**Notes:**
 >